 During the final two years of study as History Honors majors, students must fulfill these four engagement requirements:

-Attend one scholarly presentation by an historian and write a 1-2-page response paper to be submitted to one of the honors advisors (Professor Sylvia Schafer or Academic Advisor Heather Parker).
+Attend one scholarly presentation by an historian and write a 1-2-page response paper to be submitted to the honors advisor, Academic Advisor Heather Parker.

 With prior consultation with an honors advisor, this requirement can be fulfilled by:

 - attending a Wednesday Workshop presentation by a history faculty member or visiting historian;

 - attending a major talk by an historian at any UConn campus (e.g. Fusco, Gender and History, Foreign Policy, Maria and Ishier Jacobson Lecture at Stamford);

 - attending a talk by an historian at the UCHI, in Judaic Studies, in MCL, Asian-Asian American Studies, Africana Studies, or any other interdisciplinary center at UConn;

 - attending a virtual/live streamed presentation by an historian at another university or research center.

 With prior consultation with an honors advisor, the student must do one of the following: